Skip to main content

 Disciples III: Gold Edition was developed by Akella.

 Disciples III: Gold Edition has received neutral reviews from players.
-Most players liked this game for its graphics but disliked it for its stability.
+Most players liked Disciples III: Gold Edition for its story but disliked it for its stability.

 Disciples III: Gold Edition is a single player game with multiplayer support.